South Korea to keep tracking U.S. Chip tariffs as industry uncertainty looms - Cryptopolitan

 Commerce Secretary proposals follow a series of previous tariff threats and measures targeting imported semiconductors.

-According to Cryptopolitan, the Trump administration threatened to apply tariffs of up to 100% on imported semiconductors last summer, except for businesses that construct semiconductor manufacturing facilities in the U.S. The report further noted that Trump had previously suggested placing tariffs at levels higher than 100%, possibly as high as 200% or 300%.
+According to Cryptopolitan, the Trump administration threatened to apply tariffs of up to 100% on imported semiconductors last summer, except for businesses that construct semiconductor manufacturing facilities in the US.
+The report further noted that Trump had previously suggested tariffs be set at levels above 100%, possibly as high as 200% or 300%.

 In April of last year, Trump imposed global reciprocal tariffs in response to the national emergency presented by the U.S.’s extensive and ongoing trade imbalances.